graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ❔ | ❔ | ❔ | ❔ | ❔ |

-### 🎯 N) Existing code generated tooling is backwards compatible with Introspection additions
+### 🎯 N. Existing code generated tooling is backwards compatible with Introspection additions

 For example, GraphiQL should successfully render when pointed at a schema which contains polymorphic input types.
 It should continue to function even if it can't support the polymorphic input type.